aeshthetic/mali/README.md

 C#'s Entity Framework calls the first situation a "code-first" approach, and the other a "database-first" approach.

 ### What's a "type-relational mapper"?
 Many popular Object Oriented languages have tools within their ecosystem called ORMs.
 ORM stands for Object-Relational Mapping, and is a technique that converts objects in an OO language to records in a relational database.
-Type-Relational Mapping is very similar, but maps functional algebraic data types to database tables as opposed to mapping OO classes.
+Type-Relational Mapping is very similar, but maps functional record types to database tables as opposed to mapping OO classes.